 Deepavali or Diwali is just around the corner on 14 November 2020 so here’s our guide to all things Deepavali in Singapore

 Deepavali in Singapore is nearly here.
-This is the biggest Indian festival of the year, the ‘Festival of Lights’ so let’s take a look about what Deepavali or Diwali in Singapore is all about and how it is celebrated in Singapore.
+This is the biggest Indian festival of the year, the ‘Festival of Lights’ so let’s take a look about what Deepavali or Diwali is all about and how it is celebrated in Singapore.

 What is Deepavali?